AircraftHangar491/aircraft-hangar/README.md

   - if this does not work then run pip install pipenv first
 - cd into the backend folder
 - run python manage.py runserver
+- check localhost:8000/api to see if it is running fine

 # running the frontend
 - open a terminal